-The Club Nominee must ensure details on this form are completed and kept on the contractor's file.
+The Club Nominee must ensure details on this form are completed and kept on the contractors file.

-Contractor Details

 Name of Company

 Contact Person

 Contact Number

 Assessment Date

 Type of Service to be Provided

-Mandatory - Evidence of Documents of Explanation of Processes Yes No H&S Policy Pre-Work Application Completed Insurance Policy H&S Accreditation or Conduct Internal Auditing Training Register / Trade Qualification (use NZCTA Task Analysis Worksheet as Default Template if company does not have one) Incident Reporting Process (use NZCTA Incident Reporting Template as Default if company does not have one) Plant & Equipment Register or Explanation of how contractor maintains equipment fit for purpose Emergency Procedures (Default to NZCTA Emergency procedures except for High-Risk Work e.g., Rescue Plan at Heights) Hazard Risk Management Process Task Analysis Worksheet (use NZCTA Task Analysis Worksheet as Default Template if company does not have one) Selection of Sub Contractors Process NZCTA Health and Safety Agreement - Signed and Returned or 1.7 •
+Mandatory - Evidence of Documents of Explanation of Processes Yes No

+H&S Policy

+Pre Work Application Completed

+Insurance Policy

+ACC Accreditation / Conduct Internal Auditing

+Training Register / Trade Qualification (use NZCTA Task Analysis Worksheet as Default Template if company does not have one)

+Incident Reporting Process (use NZCTA Incident Reporting Template as Default if company does not have one)

+Plant & Equipment Register or Explanation of how contractor maintains equipment fit for purpose

+Emergency Procedures (Default to NZCTA Emergency procedures except for High Risk Work eg. Rescue Plan At Heights)

+Hazard Risk Management Process

+Task Analysis Worksheet (use NZCTA Task Analysis Worksheet as Default Template if company does not have one)

+Selection of Sub Contractors Process

+NZCTA Health and Safety Agreement - Signed and Returned

+Authorisation

 When the Mandatory Requirements has not been met - then the contractor will NOT be engaged for services.

 Does the Contracting Company Qualify as an Approved Contractor?

-Yes No
+☐ Yes ☐ No

 Review completed by Club Nominee:

 Signature:

 Date: